-He occasionally post in the facebook group from his personal facebook account and gives an update on what’s going on with his career, his feelings, and whatever else he’s feeling.
-This further increases his fan loyalty, because now, they’re not only getting a personal update from the man himself, but sometimes they’re also getting exclusive information before it’s released to the public (if ever).
-Talk about giving people a reason to support you.
+2. He occasionally posts in the facebook group from his personal Facebook account and gives an update on what’s going on with his career, his feelings, and whatever else.
+This further increases his fan loyalty because now, they’re not only getting a personal update from the man himself but sometimes they’re also getting exclusive information before it’s released to the public (if ever).

 - Purchasing their items (music, merch, etc.)

-- Promoting a song, video, and etc. with a comment showing love
+- Promoting a song, video, and etc. online with a comment showing love

 - Telling them directly